I Wished That Was Me

-Not all, there are many like me, but numerous writers have very different thoughts on the how’s, why’s, approaches to marketing their work and things of that nature.
-Very intelligent people but those things rarely cross my mind.
+There are many like me, but numerous writers have very different thoughts on the how’s, why’s, approaches to marketing their work, and things of that nature.
+Very intelligent people, but those things rarely cross my mind.
 I write because I love words.

-One thing you do not know about me is the following, my pen ship is and always has been horrendous.
+One thing you do not know about me is the following; my pen ship is and always has been horrendous.
 My teachers in England, well, to say it drove them crazy was an understatement.
-The schools I attended, we were taught to write in real ink, via ink jars, loaded fountain ink pens and in italics,… my penmanship is awful.
-I, however, have been always able to read my own hand, though others never have.
+In the schools I attended, we were taught to write in real ink, via ink jars, loaded fountain ink pens, and in italics… my penmanship is awful.
+I, however, have always been able to read my own hand, though others never have.

 The manager looked at him and asked, “do you need your pin reset?”

 “No,” he said.
 “I just wished that was me.
-Everyone knows if you have really bad handwriting you are either famous or rich or both.
-I just wished that was me, with that writing you can’t read!”
+Everyone knows if you have terrible handwriting, you are either famous or rich or both.
+I just wished that was me; with that writing you can’t read!”

-He looked at me and said, “Well that must be you.”
+He looked at me and said, “Well, that must be you.”
 I smiled and nodded.
 Assuring him horrible handwriting, regardless of the required thousands of lines I had to write over and over the years, followed me to this day.
 I also told him I could read it just fine.
-He said, “It’s proven you know, people with bad handwriting end are famous or rich or even both!”
-I looked at that man who had said that so seriously, believing it, as he repeated it again.
+He said, “It’s proven, you know, people with bad handwriting end are famous or rich or even both!”
+I looked at that man who had said that so seriously, believing it, as he repeated it.
 “I always wanted to be that person,” he said.
-“The one with the hand writing that was so bad no one could read it.”
+“The one with the handwriting that was so bad no one could read it.”
 I realized the gentleman really believed it and wanted to be the man with the horrendous penmanship too.